Telephone numbering plan: Variable-length dialing

 Within the North American Numbering Plan (NANP), the administration defines standard and permissive dialing procedures, specifying the number of mandatory digits to be dialed for local calls within a single numbering plan area (NPA), as well as alternate, optional sequences, such as adding the prefix 1 before the telephone number.

 Despite the closed numbering plan in the NANP, different dialing procedures exist in many of the territories for local and long-distance telephone calls.
 This means that to call another number within the same city or area, callers need to dial only a subset of the full telephone number.
 For example, in the NANP, only the seven-digit number may need to be dialed, but for calls outside the local numbering plan area, the full number including the area code is required.
 In these situations, ITU-T Recommendation E.123 suggests to list the area code in parentheses, signifying that in some cases the area code is optional or may not be required.

-Internationally, an area code is typically prefixed by a domestic trunk access code (usually 0) when dialing from inside a country, but is not necessary when calling from other countries; there are exceptions, such as for Italian land lines.
+Internationally, an area code is typically prefixed by a domestic trunk access code (usually 0) when dialing from inside a country, but must not be dialed when calling from other countries; there are exceptions, such as for Italian land lines.

 To call a number in Sydney, Australia, for example: